SamMed05/c-cpp-notes/docs/c/EXERCISES_3.md

 - `s` is a pointer to the source string

 <Spoiler>
 A good approach is to use the C standard library functions toupper, tolower, and isspace from ctype.h library.
-Track whether the current character is at the start of a word (either the first character or following a space), and convert it to uppercase; otherwise, convert it to lowercase.
+Track whether the current character is at the start of a word (either the first character or following a space), and convert it to uppercase; otherwise, convert it to lowercase.<br/>
 Another possible solution: iterate through the input string while keeping track of when a new word begins.
 Use toupper() for the first alphabetic character following a space (or at the start) and tolower() for all subsequent characters.
 Don’t forget to add a null terminator at the end.
 </Spoiler>